ez-ant/rcos-status-updates/spring_2019/week_06.md

 ## This Week's Plan

->  working on database, add its function.
+> continue working on database, add its function.

 > Examples: